Rameshwor Prasad Khanal

-Rameshwor Prasad Khanal is a Nepali economist, civil servant, and academic.
-He is the current Minister of Finance and Minister of Federal Affairs and General Administration in the interim government led by Prime Minister Sushila Karki.
-He is a former finance secretary of Government of Nepal.
+Rameshwor Prasad Khanal is a retired Nepali civil servant.
+He served as the Minister of Finance and Minister of Federal Affairs and General Administration in the interim government led by Sushila Karki in 2025.
+He is a former finance secretary of the Government of Nepal.
 As Chairperson of the High-Level Economic Reforms Commission of Nepal, he submitted a comprehensive report to the Deputy Prime Minister and Finance Minister proposing wide-ranging reforms to the country's economy.